The Hap-Ki-Do Oh-Do-Kwan was created by Klaus Schuhmacher

 The two main reasons for the new systemation of the Dan ranks are:

-Soke Choi´s curriculum required only to perform 26techniques for the 1st Dan rank, but O.D.K.H.K.D. nearly 200 !
+Soke Choi´s curriculum required only to perform 26 techniques

 Today Black Belts had become so easy to earn that they were devalued.